-What is the closest National Park or Monument near me?
+Where is the closest National Park or Monument near me?
 Does it have fossils?
-What is my favorite fossil or prehistoric creature?
+What is my favorite Cenozoic fossil or prehistoric creature?
 Can we find it at a National Park Service site?
 Do I want to focus on one type of fossil or show many?
 Do I have a favorite geologic age?

 How large should the artwork be?

-All physical artwork should be able to fit inside a 13"x 17" envelope or smaller.
+All artwork should be able to fit inside a 13"x 17" envelope or smaller.
 Digital entries must be at least between 300 to 600 DPI and in jpeg format.

 What do I need to submit?